-More about food environment and healthy choices:
+More about food environment and healthy choices

 These researchers asked two main questions.
-First, they wondered if changing the availability of these products (including food, alcohol, and tobacco) would change what people select and consume.
-Second, would changing the proximity (or distance of these products to an individual) change what people buy consume?
-The answer to both questions was yes; changing availability and proximity of food, alcohol, and tobacco did in fact change behavior.
-For example, the researchers found that placing less-healthy snack foods farther away from entrances or checkout stands and placing healthier food options in more easily accessible places in the store made a big impact on what people bought, and likely what they ate and drank once they got home.
+First, they wondered if changing the availability of these products would change what people select and consume.
+Second, would changing the proximity (or distance of these products to an individual) change what people buy and consume?
+The answer to both questions was yes.
+Changing availability and proximity of these products did in fact change behavior.
+For example, researchers found that placing less-healthy snacks farther away from entrances or checkout stands, and placing healthier food options in the front of the store made a big impact on what people bought.
+Therefore, this also impacted what they ate and drank once they got home.